 Tips For Success + Variations

-- Some veggies need to be cooked before you add them.
+- Some vegetables require cooking before being added.
 This is because they release moisture, and excess moisture is the downfall of any egg bake.
 So, veggies like tomatoes, spinach, and mushrooms should be sautéed thoroughly before adding them to your baking pan.

 - An egg bake is a great option for a quick and easy brunch.
-Bake it in a prettier baking dish like these rose gold baking sheets, and serve toppings like sour cream, additional cheese, salsa, herbs, and peppers on the side.
+Bake it in a pretty dish, such as these rose gold baking sheets, and serve toppings like sour cream, additional cheese, salsa, herbs, and peppers on the side.
 You can easily double or triple the recipe using the slider in the recipe card below.

 Sausage Egg Bake | Healthy Breakfast Meal Prep